 Warning signs of carbon monoxide poisoning

 It’s important that you are aware of the signs and symptoms of carbon monoxide poisoning.
-Carbon monoxide poisoning can be fatal and it is very hard to detect because it is a colourless, tasteless, odourless gas that is non-irritating.
-You can also take steps to help reduce any possible risk of exposure to the gas.
+Carbon monoxide poisoning can be fatal.
+The gas is difficult to detect because it is colourless, tasteless, odourless and non-irritating.
+You can take steps to help reduce the risk of exposure to the gas.

 Signs and symptoms

 The signs and symptoms of carbon monoxide poisoning are often mistaken for other illnesses, such as food poisoning or flu.
 The symptoms can be similar to flu but without a raised temperature.

 Please look out for these signs and symptoms and consider if carbon monoxide poisoning could be the cause: